 As a young missionary, Elder Cowley adopted the Māori motto Kia Ngawari: “be loving, humble, kind, and charitable.”
 His life of service as a missionary embodied and exemplified this mantra to Church members, especially in the Pacific Islands, and his legacy will be remembered forever among those he served.

-Due to popular demand, BYU Speeches has recently transcribed Matthew Cowley’s beloved 1953 devotional address “Miracles.”
+Due to popular demand, BYU Speeches has transcribed Matthew Cowley’s beloved 1953 devotional address “Miracles.”
 It is now available to be enjoyed in both audio and text format.